 For example, a box plot comparing the distributions of income (with values in the tens of thousands) and unemployment rate (values ranging between 0 and 1.0) would be difficult to read without standardization because the unemployment rate values are so much smaller than the income values.

-Standardization of the attribute values involves a z-transform, where the mean for all values is subtracted from each value and divided by the standard deviation for all values.
+Standardization of the attribute values involves a z-transform in which the mean for all values is subtracted from each value and divided by the standard deviation for all values.
 The z-score standardization puts all the attributes on the same scale, allowing multiple distributions to be visualized in the same chart.
 To visualize the raw values instead, turn off Standardize values (z-score).

 Multiple series